Faculty

 Residency: South Bend Memorial Hospital

-Dr. Porte is a lead preceptor in the continuity clinic of the family medicine residency program.
+Dr. Porte is the supervisor for the Mobile Health-Substance Use Disorder rotation, and also works as a preceptor in the continuity clinic of the residency program.
 He began work at LCHC in 2019, based out of the Homan Square clinic.
 Dr. Porte’s interests include addiction medicine and treatment of severe mental illness.
-He also has a special interest in treating persons experiencing homelessness, and his experiences in that area include serving as the site medical director at Pacific Garden Mission (one of the largest shelters in the country), and working at a hotel-based shelter used to protect vulnerable persons during the Covid epidemic.
+He also has a special interest in treating persons experiencing homelessness, and his experiences in that area includes serving as the site medical director at Pacific Garden Mission (one of the largest shelters in the country), and working at a hotel-based shelter used to protect vulnerable persons during the Covid epidemic.

 Dr. Porte graduated from Michigan State University College of Human Medicine in 2016 and completed his family medicine residency at Memorial Hospital in South Bend, Indiana, in 2019.